ietf-wg-acme/acme/draft-ietf-acme-acme.md

 created.
 If a client observes a change in the contents of either array, then it SHOULD consider the order invalid.

-The "authorizations" array in the challenge SHOULD reflect all authorizations that the CA takes into account in deciding to issue, even if some authorizations were fulfilled in earlier orders or in pre-authorization transactions.
+The "authorizations" array of the order SHOULD reflect all authorizations that the CA takes into account in deciding to issue, even if some authorizations were fulfilled in earlier orders or in pre-authorization transactions.
 For example, if a CA allows multiple orders to be fulfilled based on a single